Can an employer contribute different amounts toward health insurance?

 Fully-insured

-With a fully-insured plan, employers pay a traditional group health insurance company a premium.
-They can offer better benefits (or a lower cost) to HCIs as long as there’s no cafeteria plan.
+With a fully-insured plan, employers pay group insurance carriers a monthly health insurance premium.
+They can offer better benefits (or a lower cost) to HCIs as long as there's no cafeteria plan.

 While the ACA added nondiscrimination rules for insured plans that are very close to those for self-insured plans, the IRS5 indefinitely delayed the enforcement of these nondiscrimination rules in 2011.
 If an organization offers a cafeteria plan, the plan becomes subject to the nondiscrimination rules for HCIs.